Dictionary » Positive Words » Receptive – Meaning, Definition, Synonyms and Antonyms

-The word ‘Receptive’ (Adjective) describes being open and willing to consider or accept new ideas, suggestions, or experiences.
+The word ‘Receptive’ (adjective) describes someone who is open and willing to consider or accept new ideas, feedback, or experiences.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Receptive’ correctly in sentences.

 Receptive Explained in Depth

-A complete and detailed guide to the word Receptive, including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, practical guide to the word receptive, including meaning, definition, etymology, synonyms, antonyms, common usage, and FAQs for quick reference.

 Meanings of Receptive

 Receptive means being open and willing to receive new ideas, opinions, or experiences without resistance or judgment.
-It describes a mindset or attitude that is ready to listen, understand, and consider different perspectives.
+It also describes an environment, audience, or mindset that is ready to listen, understand, and consider different perspectives.

 Definition

-Receptive is an adjective that means ready or willing to accept something new, such as ideas, feelings, or information.
-It suggests openness, attentiveness, and an absence of prejudice or closed-mindedness.
+Receptive is an adjective that means ready or willing to accept something new, such as ideas, feelings, information, or feedback.
+It suggests openness, attentiveness, and a lower tendency to reject ideas before considering them.

 Etymology